God or Hell?

 Mr. Good is too much of a prude for that.
 His idea of courtship is to recite poetry and go for long walks and have long talks.
 He tells her that he will forgive her for going to bed with Mr. Smith.
 She scowls and retorts, "I haven't done anything wrong that you need to forgive me of!"
 Eventually, she doesn't call back any more when Mr. Good leaves messages on her answering machine, asking her for a date.
 She marries Mr. Smith.

 After her decision is sealed, the wedding is planned.
 Mr. Smith thinks it would be amusing if they were to break with tradition and have everyone, including her, wear black.
 He says it would be in honour of him, seeing as his name is Blackie.
 Miss Will loves the irony and agrees.
-The wedding looks more like a funeral, but Mr. Smith and his jolly friends whoop it up with him while he rejoices over having obtained such a lovely bride, one that was hotly contended for by that odious Good.
+The wedding looks more like a funeral, but Mr. Smith and his jolly friends whoop it up with him while he rejoices over having obtained such a lovely bride, one who was hotly contended for by that odious Good.

 After a brief reception, Mr. Smith smiles and says, "It is time for us to go home, my dear."
 She protests that it seems rather soon and she hasn't even had any punch, yet.
 He leers and says, "You can have some at home.
 Come on.
 I can hardly wait to consummate our nuptials."
 The new Mrs. Smith smiles and says playfully, "Idiot!
 That isn't going to be anything new to us."
 He kisses her hand and says, "But my dear, now you are mine, all mine, and what I have in store for you is where the real party begins!"